emacsfodder/emacsfood/doc/emacsfood.1.md

   Print a usage message, then exit.

 * `-V`, `--version`:
-  Print the Marmalade version, then exit.
+  Print the EmacsFood version, then exit.

 ### Server Configuration

 * `-p` <PORT>, `--port` <PORT>:
-  Sets the port on which Marmalade will run (default 3000).
+  Sets the port on which EmacsFood will run (default 3000).

 ### Backend Configuration

 * `-d` <DIR>, `--data` <DIR>:
-  Sets the directory in which Marmalade will store its data (default ./data).
+  Sets the directory in which EmacsFood will store its data (default ./data).